 A tennis player has less court to cover in doubles because there are 2 players on the team (as opposed to 1 in singles), which makes it less challenging but not necessarily less difficult than singles.
-However, the primary goals in singles and doubles competitions remain consistent.
+However, the primary goals in both singles and doubles tennis competitions remain consistent.

 Win… points to win games to win sets to win matches to win every match and, eventually, the championship in a tennis tournament.
 With a few exceptions, most singles tennis rules and regulations apply to doubles tennis.

 The court is bigger in the first place.
 The boundary extends to the doubles sidelines on both sides following the tennis doubles rules, remember the doubles court boundaries come into play only after the ball has been served.